mir-group/phoebe/doc/sphinx/source/tutorials/phononTransport.rst

 * ``solver_relaxation_times.json``: contains the phonon relaxation times on the :ref:`qMesh` specified in the ``phononTransport`` input file.
 It is only output for solvers "rta" and "relaxons", as the lifetime is not well defined for the iterative solvers.

+To understand how to parse these files in more detail, take a look at the scripts described by the :ref:`postprocessing` page.
+In particular, if you want to plot lifetimes vs. energy, look at ``tau.py``.
+If you want to plot the thermal conductivity vs. temperature, check out ``transport_coefficients.py``.

 Convergence Checklist
 ----------------------